-Elijah Williams is a product manager at a company specializing in conversational artificial intelligence.
+Elijah is a product manager at a company specializing in conversational artificial intelligence.
 Elijah has been around for a while as a product manager and knows all the ins and outs of scoping out minimum viable products (MVPs).

 Reflecting on delivery, he realizes the MVPs had varying success, with some having high, low, or even no adoption rates.
 It confuses him, especially as he has consistently run discovery.